NammIsADev/hwtool/README.md

 ![HWTool Logo](hwtool.png)

+*"The Sweden Swift Knife for Vanilla Kirin Bootloader Unlocking."*

 💻 **HWTool** is the ultimate assistant for unlocking Huawei bootloaders.
 It supports a wide range of Kirin chipset devices and offers customization features such as flashing TWRP, installing custom ROMs, and more.

 </div>